-Israel dismantled its civilians' settlements and withdrew its military forces from inside the Gaza Strip in the summer of 2005.
+The conflict between Israel and Gaza offers a particularly useful case to assess the validity of narrow deterrence.
+In the summer of 2005, Israel dismantled its civilians' settlements and withdrew its military forces from inside the Gaza Strip.
 At the time, and since 2001, Palestinians militants launched mortars and rockets against Israeli localities within and around the Gaza Strip.
 Israeli policymakers argued that it would be possible to deter Palestinian factions without a constant military presence on the ground.
 They claimed that retaining control over Gaza's borders and air space, as well as applying military force and exacting a high cost on Palestinian society in the aftermath of attacks against Israel, would be enough to deter future attacks (Evron, 2005).

-After over 20,000 projectile attacks from Gazan militants and almost 10,000 airstrikes by the Israeli Air Force (IAF) against Gazan targets, this study raises the obvious question: Does retaliation against attacks deter state and non-state actors from regularly projecting violence across borders, or rather leads to counter-retaliation and an escalation of violence?
-The answer to this question is critical not only in the Israeli-Palestinian context, but for other conflicts around the world.
-For example, the Yemeni government faces a similar dilemma when it has to decide whether to use American drones to bomb Al-Qaeda operatives in Hadramawt Desert, as does the Indian government when it has to choose how to respond to Naxalite violence.
+After over 20,000 projectile attacks from Gazan militants and almost 10,000 airstrikes by the Israeli Air Force (IAF) against Gazan targets, this study raises the obvious question: Does retaliation against attacks deter Gazan militants from regularly projecting violence across borders, or does it rather lead to counter-retaliation and an escalation of violence?
+The answer to this question is critical not only in the Israeli-Palestinian context, but also for other conflicts around the world.
+For example, the Yemeni government faces a similar dilemma when it must decide whether to use American drones to bomb Al-Qaeda operatives in Hadramawt Desert, as does the Indian government when it must choose how to respond to Naxalite violence.